Agaléga

+Agaléga (îles Agaléga) is a dependency of Mauritius, as defined by the Constitution of Mauritius, which consists of two outer islands located in the Indian Ocean, about 1050 km north of Mauritius Island.

-Similarly to other Mauritian islands such as St. Brandon, Agaléga is run directly by the Prime Minister of Mauritius himself through the Prime Minister's Office to the Outer Island Development Corporation (OIDC).
-The population of the islands in 2018 was 274 down from 289 in July 2011 amidst reports in the press that pregnant Agalegans are allegedly not allowed to give birth in Agalega, possibly to avoid another Chagos-type problem in the future given that there are more than 200 Indian builders on site.
+Similar to other Mauritian islands such as St. Brandon, Agaléga is run directly by the Prime Minister of Mauritius through the Prime Minister's Office to the Outer Island Development Corporation (OIDC).
+The population of the islands rose from 289 in 2011 to 330 in 2022.

 The islands have a total area of 2,600 ha.
 The North island is 12.5 km long and 1.5 km wide, while the South island is 7 km long and 4.5 km wide.
 The North Island is home to the islands' airstrip and the capital Vingt-Cinq.
-The islands are known for their production of coconuts which was their main industry and, also, for the Agalega day gecko.
+The islands are known for their production of coconuts, their main industry and, also, for the Agalega day gecko.

-A 2015 memorandum of understanding on India–Mauritius military cooperation envisaged developing the Agaléga islands for an Indian military base.
-Local residents vocally opposed construction of the base as being a threat to local employment, self-determination, creole language (Agalega Creole), creole culture and Mauritian sovereignty.

 Etymology

 There are three different explanations for the name Agaléga.